tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 # Implementation details

+Implementing the pipelining correctly is crucial for the BitTorrent client.
+Especially when it comes to calculating piece boundaries and block offsets and lengths, it's very easy to make an error in those calculations, and end up requesting or receiving incorrect data.
+Therefore, it's very important that these parts are thoroughly tested, including different boundary conditions, such as last block and last piece boundaries, which may differ from "regular" intermediate blocks.

 In order to facilitate testing, I've extracted two helper structs, [`RequestEmitter`][request-emitter] and [`PieceComposer`][piece-composer].
-As their names suggest, they are responsible for sending `request` messages to the peer, and constructing the downloaded piece from incoming `piece` messages, respectively.
+As their names suggest, they are responsible for sending `request` messages to the peer, and constructing the downloaded piece from incoming file blocks, respectively.

 #### _RequestEmitter_

-[`RequestEmitter`][request-emitter] implements the algorithm for sending `request` messages to the peer, in a way described above.
+[`RequestEmitter`][request-emitter] implements the algorithm for sending `request` messages to the peer, in a way I described earlier in this post.
 Internally, it keeps track of the current piece being requested, along with the next block inside that piece.
-Its method [`request_next_block()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader/request_emitter.rs#L22) does the bulk of work:
+The method [`request_next_block()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader/request_emitter.rs#L22) does the most of work:

 * It calculates the parameters `block_offset` and `block_length` for the next block and calls `RequestChannel::request()`;
 * Once all blocks for the current piece have been requested, it increments the current piece index;
 * When all pieces have been requested, it doesn't send any more requests and simply returns `Ok(())`.

-Its another method `request_first_blocks()` is supposed to be called when the download starts.
+Its another method [`request_first_blocks()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader/request_emitter.rs#L43) is intended to be called when the download starts.
 It fills up the request pipeline by sending the first series of requests.
-The number of requests is determined by the parameter `n_requests`.
+The number of requests is determined by the method parameter `n_requests`.

 #### _PieceComposer_

 [`PieceComposer`][piece-composer] is responsible for reconstructing the piece from the incoming `piece` messages.
 Its main method [`append_block`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader/piece_composer.rs#L19) accepts the received file block and adds the block data to the current piece.
-If the appended block completes the current piece, `append_block` returns that piece as the result, and becomes ready to construct the next piece.
-Otherwise, it returns `None`.
+If the appended block completes the current piece, `append_block` returns that piece, and becomes ready to construct the next piece.
+Otherwise, it returns `None` and keeps appending data to the current piece.

-Additionally, `PieceComposer` verifies that blocks come in expected order:
+Additionally, `PieceComposer` makes sure that blocks come in the expected order:

-* The `piece_index` of the block must match the index of the currently constructed piece;
+* The `piece_index` of the block must match the index of the currently constructed piece.
+It is overwritten each time we start constructing a new piece.
-* The `offset` of the block must be equal to (`offset + length` of the previous block).
-Essentially, it checks that data is received without any gaps or overlaps.
+* The `offset` of the block must be equal to `(offset + length)` from the previous block.
+Essentially, we check that data is received without any gaps or overlaps.

 #### _FileDownloader_

 The new implementation of [`FileDownloader`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader.rs#L63) now relies on `RequestEmitter` and `PieceComposer` to do the lion share of the job.
-Its main method [`download()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader.rs#L94) ties all pieces together:
+Its main method [`download()`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.9/src/downloader/file_downloader.rs#L94) ties all parts together:

 ```rust
 pub fn download(&mut self) -> io::Result<Vec<u8>> {